conan-io/docs/tutorial/creating_packages/add_dependencies_to_packages.rst

     $ git clone https://github.com/conan-io/examples2.git
     $ cd examples2/tutorial/creating_packages/add_requires

-You will notice a couple of changes in the `conanfile.py` file from the previous recipe.
+You will notice some changes in the `conanfile.py` file from the previous recipe.
 Let's check the relevant parts:

 .. code-block:: python